arquebuse/arquebuse/README.md

 With Arquebuse you can:

  * Send emails with custom headers
- * Target a specific server/port (you don't depend on email routing)
+ * Target a specific server/port
  * Receive emails from other servers
  * Display all headers
  * Check MIME consistency

 Arquebuse is in its early development stage.
-Feel free to ask for new features or report issues in the [project issues tracker](https://github.com/arquebuse/arquebuse/issues).
+Please consult our [roadmap](https://github.com/orgs/arquebuse/projects/1) and feel free to ask for new features or report issues in the [project issues tracker](https://github.com/arquebuse/arquebuse/issues).

 # Setup

-For an easy setup, Arquebuse relies on Docker.
-Prebuilt versions are published on Docker Hub.
+For an easy setup, we publish prebuilt Docker images on [Docker Hub](https://hub.docker.com/r/arquebuse/arquebuse).

 After [installing Docker on your system](https://docs.docker.com/get-docker/), just pull the last version of Arquebuse: